-Students who are found to have violated the district’s Code of Conduct, either alone or as a member of a group, may be subject to the following penalties including, but not limited to, warning, detention, removal from classroom, short or long term suspension, referrals and counseling, and PINS petitions.
+Students who are found to have violated the district’s Code of Conduct, either alone or as a member of a group, may be subject to the following penalties including, but not limited to, warning, detention, removal from classroom/virtual learning, short or long term suspension, referrals and counseling.
 Furthermore, discipline may include restorative and educational components, such as written and/or verbal apologies to the victims, or other assignments deemed academically appropriate.

 When a student has been suspended and is of compulsory attendance age, immediate steps shall be taken to provide alternative instruction as prescribed by Education Law 3214.